5a-lil/Coding_Basics_Lesson/README.md

 Here you will see '0', '1', '2', '3' and '4' displayed in the terminal.
 Now let's jump into another type of loops:

-- ex in c of 'for loops':
+- ex in C of 'for loops':
 ```python
 ex_var = -78
 for ex_var in range(5)